 As of February 2019, citizens of over 45 countries can enjoy visa-free access to Uzbekistan.
 This includes travellers from the United Kingdom, the United States, and the majority of the EU countries.

-In general, processes for entering Uzbekistan have loosened up a lot over the last few years, as Uzbekistan works to position itself as a tourism destination.
+In general, processes for entering Uzbekistan have loosened up a lot over the last few years.
+Uzbekistan is working hard to position itself as a tourism destination.

 Police Registration for Uzbekistan

-Quite a big ball ache (sorry I’m female – can I still get ball ache?) of travelling in Uzbekistan is the constant need to obtain “registration” and proof of your whereabouts within the country.
+Quite a big headache of travelling in Uzbekistan is the constant need to obtain “registration” and proof of your whereabouts within the country.
 It’s not a complicated process really, just an annoyance.
 This basically means obtaining a slip of paper at every place that you stay.

 To obtain police registration in Uzbekistan, simply tell the person on reception at your hotel/hostel when you check in that you need registration.
 They will provide you with a slip of paper that proves that you stayed there that night.